 - Combine the Icing ingredients in a heat proof bowl and mix until smooth.
 Should be a syrup consistency, but not watery.
 (Note 2)

-- Place half the coconut in a shallow bowl with a largish surface area (Note 3).
+- Place coconut in a shallow bowl or pan with a largish surface area (Note 3).

 - Place a piece of cake in the icing and roll to coat using 2 forks.
 Transfer it into the coconut and quickly roll to coat all over in coconut.
 Transfer to tray.